saket-m0/mass-mailing/README.md

 ## Setting up the project

 -   Clone the repo in your local computer
--   Add an excel file named `MailingList` in the same folder
+-   Add your HTML code of Digital Mailer in the file `mailer.py` in place of `ADD YOUR MAILER HERE`
--   Add column named `Email Addresses` in the excel sheet and all the mail ids in the column
+-   Add an Alternative text mailer in case someone has not allowed HTML in their Gmail in place `ADD ALTERNATIVE HERE`